GSA/GEAR-Documentation/docs/api-docs/getting_started.md

 - These endpoints each return a list of objects, or can be limited to a particular {id}.
 - Some endpoints have further attributes that bring back other objects related to that {id}.
+- A [Glossary of GEAR terms](https://ea.gsa.gov/#!/glossary) can help define some of these objects.

 #### Versions